Blog

 FinTech Connect

-FinTech Connect runs December 1–2, 2026 in London and is the broadest UK/European fintech gathering, spanning banking, payments, lending, and regtech.
-It's a useful complement to Money20/20 and SFF if your pipeline has meaningful UK or European exposure and you want a lower-cost entry point into that market before committing budget to a bigger regional event.
+FinTech Connect runs December 1–2, 2026 at ExCeL London and is the broadest UK/European fintech gathering, spanning banking, payments, lending, and regtech.
+Organizers position it for 5,000+ decision-makers across seven content tracks.
+It's a useful complement to Money20/20 and SFF if your pipeline has meaningful UK or European exposure – and pairs well with city-wide gatherings like London Tech Week 2026 (June 8–12) when you want broader enterprise tech exposure in the UK before a fintech-specific show.

 Who attends: UK/European financial services and fintech professionals across banking, payments, and regtech Best for: European market entry, regtech and compliance-adjacent selling